ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 All four libraries are well maintained, and have enough GitHub stars and npm downloads to be considered “battle tested”.

 Dynamoose has the highest stats (probably from being the first one around).
-However, it’s the heaviest, with a size of 382KB, which is not a lot, but not negligible either, considering that [bundles above 5MB negatively impacts Lambdas cold starts](https://mikhail.io/serverless/coldstarts/aws/).
+However, it’s the heaviest, with a size of 382KB, which is not negligible, considering that [bundles above 5MB negatively impact Lambdas cold starts](https://mikhail.io/serverless/coldstarts/aws/).

 ![DynamoDB Wrappers Stars History](./dynamodb-wrappers-stars-history.png)